 Karandaaz seeks to help applicants develop, refine and scale ways to reduce the gender gap in financial inclusion.
 Applicants’ proposed solutions are expected to lead to

 Digital platform, fintechs, financial services providers such as banks, NBFIs, MFIs/MBFs, other players such as aggregators or marketplaces that enable women to generate income, send or receive payments and open a bank account.
 The solutions can be B2C (business-to-consumer), B2B (business-to-business) or B2B2C (business-to-business to consumer) in credit, insurance, payments & remittances, savings & personal financial management, or enabling an environment addressing challenges of women’s financial inclusion

 You must have a blend of digital and non-digital solution in order to qualify for the grant.

 Up to three winners will be selected in this round.

-Being in an idea phase is fine as long as you have a well-researched business model along with a strong team where co-founders complement each other’s strengths.
+It is preferred that you should atleast have a proof of concept of the service/product, have solved startup issues and need funding for scale.
+You have a well-researched business model along with a strong team where co-founders complement each other’s strengths.
 They are both pre-requisites in order to qualify.

 No, individual or single founder-owner start-ups are not eligible for the challenge round, either you need to have a team in place or a co-founder who shares your vision.